 Aaaaaand, now there’s a jellyfish to add to the mix.
 The Husband Unit says I need to stop reading before I fill our house with sea creatures.
 I heartily disagree.

-Logged onto my Weather Bub app and the pictures is PERFECT!
+Logged onto my Weather Bub app and the picture is PERFECT!

 Sunday, January 22

 Finished Bound by Blood and Sand, which was a pretty solid read.
 No romance (thank heavens), and a refreshingly flawed heroine who is powerfully angry, and once she gains power of her own has a real struggle with delivering mercy instead of vengeance.
 Her brother is everything to her; their relationship drives most of the strong emotional aspects of this book.

 asnvnsklhhzaweks oh sorry almost fell asleep at the keyboard there.
 Going to bed.

 The very-awake-before-9am Hannah that was present yesterday has not deigned to make an appearance today.
 The outside light seems abnormally piercing on the drive to church, but at least I have an audiobook CD of The Young Elites that the Husband Unit and I have slowly been working our way through.
 Upon our arrival, I discover that he has no qualms about turning it off in the MIDDLE OF A SENTENCE.